Dace617/Everfall/README.md

 In order to install Everfall, it is required that you have an unmodified installation of Dragon's Dogma: Dark Arisen installed through Steam.
 Currently only the Steam version is supported, as the GoG version is outdated in comparison.

-In order to ensure you have an unmodified copy of the game installed, please use Steam's Verify function to restore your gamefiles to their original state.
+In order to ensure you have an unmodified copy of the game installed, please use Steam's Verify function to restore your game files to their original state.
 You can find information on how to do this [HERE](https://help.steampowered.com/en/faqs/view/0C48-FCBD-DA71-93EB).

-If you would like to keep any modified gamefiles, please back them up before you do this step.
+If you would like to keep any modified game files, please back them up before you do this step.

 ---